AccelerationNet/access/README.md

 as everyone else will probably be happy just calling each type of access according to its own api.

+### accesses, (setf accesses)

+These can be handy for modifying deeply nested structures without lots of intermediary bindings eg:

+(setf (accesses ucw::*context* 'ucw::context.request
+               ucw::parameters '("id" :type :alist))
+      2043)

+Will correctly set the "id" parameter of the request to 2043.
+It will not signal an error if request is *context* is unbound, nor any of the slots.

+The '("id" :type :alist) is required because ucw expects an alist, but access will default to plist when asked to set on a nil.

 ### Limitations

  * Accessors should share slot names for this to work best.
 This is